 - 1. A minimum of one full-time teacher or equivalent is required for the ninth grade.
-The instructional program may be departmentalized in grades 7-9 in terms of teacher preparation and special skills. - 2.
-Each person assigned teaching responsibilities in grade 9 shall hold a valid denominational teaching certificate with a subject endorsement for each course taught.
-A person holding a certificate with elementary endorsement or secondary subject endorsement(s) may obtain additional subject endorsement(s) valid for the junior academy by completing 18 quarter hours in a subject area. - 3.
+The instructional program may be departmentalized in grades 7-9 in terms of teacher preparation and special skills. - Each person assigned teaching responsibilities in grade 9 shall hold a valid denominational teaching certificate with a subject endorsement for each course taught.
+A person holding a certificate with elementary endorsement or secondary subject endorsement(s) may obtain additional subject endorsement(s) valid for the junior academy. - 3.
 For library and instructional media center criteria see Section C12.